 2011 Grand Prairie Arts Council Annual Juried Art Show - blue ribbonin the water media category

-In 2008, I made the decision to pursue a lifelong dream of being an artist.
-Though I have always had a yearning to be an artist, prior to that point I had only dabbled in art.
-I have however made it a point to include creative pursuits in my life for as long as I can remember.
-In the past they have included singing, songwriting, playing piano and guitar, quilting, crochet, knitting, macramé and spinning my own yarn.
-Yet I held back from actually painting or drawing because I didn't think I had the time.
-I didn't think I had the necessary training.
-I didn't think I had the talent.
+In 2008, Mary made the decision to pursue a lifelong dream of being an artist.
+Though she had always had a yearning to be an artist, prior to that point she had only dabbled in painting, though she had made always made a point of including creative pursuits in her life.
+Her activities have included singing, songwriting, playing piano and guitar, quilting, crochet, knitting, macramé and spinning her own yarn.
+Thinking that she had 'missed the boat' by not pursuing formal education in art, Mary held back on pursuing her dream of painting for many years.

 Though she took one semester of high school art, and several months of an oil painting class in her late 20's, Mary continued to hold back until 2005 . . . the year when the magic began.
 That summer she attended a workshop in glass etching, and a watercolor workshop with Sue Scheewe.
 Discovering great joy in these activities, she signed up for watercolor classes with Fort Worth artist Ann Winchester, who encouraged her budding talent.
 Though a family crisis interrupted her art studies, in 2008 Mary made a commitment to make art a priority in her life.
 She returned to her studies with Ann Winchester, with whom she studied for a year and a half.
 Blossoming under Ann's tutelage, by 2010 Mary was feeling confident enough to begin creating original works and was soon accepting commissions and winning awards in local competitions.